mitschabaude/minimal-state/README.md

 // stuff as well:
 on(state, 'count', c => console.log('The count is', c));

-set(state, 'count', 10); // "The count is 10", updates component
+state.count = 10;

-state.count = 11;
+update(state, 'count'); // "The count is 10", updates component

-update(state, 'count'); // "The count is 11", updates component
+set(state, 'count', 11); // "The count is 11", updates component

 // set() and update() are synchronous console.log(state.count); // "11"